 We recognise that the majority of our students study law because they are looking to enter the profession after graduation.
 As such, Queen Mary invests a lot of resources into specialised careers events, such as law fairs, workshops and the opportunity to network and apply for placements through the student societies, Legal Advice Centre, and Queen Mary’s Careers and Enterprise team.
 A Queen Mary law degree is well regarded by City firms, and will give you a solid foundation for a career in the legal sector.

 Soon after you enrol at Queen Mary, you will meet the dedicated law adviser from the Careers Team, who is regularly available throughout your studies for one-to-one advice and support sessions.

 Of course, not all of our students want to be lawyers and there are plenty of chances to explore other career options too.
 You can find out more about the careers services.

-Every autumn, students from the School of Law have the chance to meet staff from leading law firms and law colleges at the Queen Mary Law Fair.
-Details of the 2017 Law Fair, which will be held on 30-31 October 2017, can be found on the Careers website.
+Every autumn, students from the School of Law have the chance to meet recruiters and employees from leading law firms and law colleges at the Queen Mary Law Fair.
+This year’s fair featured representatives from over 25 different firms.

 There are many opportunities for law students to develop their legal and transferable skills, both on campus and externally.
 For more information on the activities available to School of Law students, view our brochure for Undergraduate Law Extracurricular Brochure [PDF 5,004KB].